-Social and Value Aspects of Birth Out of Wedlock
+Sociology of Birth Out of Wedlock

-The demographic data presented above make it possible to show the key trends of extramarital births and to analyse the most important connections and changes.
+Social and Value Aspects of Birth Out of Wedlock The demographic data presented above make it possible to show the key trends of extramarital births and to analyse the most important connections and changes.
 However, the macro-statistical figures do not and cannot give answers to important questions such as the mothers' actual, de facto marital status.
-The vital statistics provide us with information as to the ratio of single, divorced and widowed women but we know neither the ratio of de jure single mothers who are unmarried but still live in cohabitation for some time nor the exact ratio of mothers de facto living alone.
-A survey of the nature and intensity of non-marital relationships is crucial from the perspective of children born.
-Obviously, the development, education and socialisation of a child is strongly influenced by his/her parents living in a close relationship - if not in a marriage - as compared to his/her mother being alone all the time.
+The vital statistics provide us with information as to the ratio of singles, divorced and widows but we know neither the ratio of de jure single mothers who are not married but still live in cohabitation for some time nor the exact ratio of mothers de facto living alone.
+Survey of the nature and intensity of non-marital relationships is crucial from the perspective of children born.
+Obviously, the development, education and socialisation of children is strongly influenced by his/her parents living in close relationship - if not in marriage - as compared to his/her mother being alone all the time